michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 `--condition "avg Percentage CPU > 85" --window-size 5m`

 69. You are configuring a web app that delivers streaming video to users.
 The application makes use of continuous integration and deployment.
-You need to ensure that the application is highly available and that the usersג€™ streaming experience is constant.
+You need to ensure that the application is highly available and that the users streaming experience is constant.
 You also want to configure the application to store data in a geographic location that is nearest to the user.
-Solution: You include the use of an Azure Content Delivery Network (CDN) in your design.
+Solution: <b>You include the use of an Azure Content Delivery Network (CDN) in your design.</b>

 70. You develop a Web App on a tier D1 app service plan.
 You notice that page load times increase during periods of peak traffic.
 You want to implement automatic scaling when CPU load is above 80 percent.
 Your solution must minimize costs.
 What should you do first?
-Configure the web app to the Standard App Service Tier.
-The Standard tier supports auto-scaling, and we should minimize the cost.
+<b>Configure the web app to the Standard App Service Tier.</b> The Standard tier supports auto-scaling, and we should minimize the cost.
 We can then enable autoscaling on the web app, add a scale rule and add a Scale condition.

-71. Your companyג€™s Azure subscription includes an Azure Log Analytics workspace.
+71. Your company's Azure subscription includes an Azure Log Analytics workspace.
 Your company has a hundred on-premises servers that run either Windows Server 2012 R2 or Windows Server 2016, and is linked to the Azure Log Analytics workspace.
 The Azure Log Analytics workspace is set up to gather performance counters associated with security from these linked servers.
 You must configure alerts based on the information gathered by the Azure Log Analytics workspace.
 You have to make sure that alert rules allow for dimensions, and that alert creation time should be kept to a minimum.
 Furthermore, a single alert notification must be created when the alert is created and when the alert is resolved.